siscia/clojure-presentation/transcript.md

 (defn perfect [user]
 	(birthday (find-job (meet-girlfriend (split-name user))))) (defn more-idiomatic-perfect [person]
-	(-> person split-name birtday find-job meet-girlfriend)) (def perfect-perfect (comp split-name birthday find-job meet-girlfriend))
+	(-> person split-name birthday find-job meet-girlfriend)) (def perfect-perfect (comp split-name birthday find-job meet-girlfriend))
 ```

 How it this approach useful ?

-Any function can be tested in isolation, test is extremelly simple, and atomic.
+Any function can be tested in isolation, test is extremely simple, and atomic.

 This approach scale, even with thousand of LOC we are still using pure function that are trivial to test.

 Small recap: Clojure do not modify variable, it modify, and combine function in such a way to create a funnel, where you plug in your input value and where you get out your output value.

-Function in idiomatic clojure are simple, small, and pure, are extremelly easy to test (maybe even to easy).
+Function in idiomatic clojure are simple, small, and pure, are extremely easy to test (maybe even to easy).